093rjain-ro/breakr-os/README.md

 ---

-## 👨‍💻 The "Human" Update

-Alright, let's cut the corporate jargon.

 I built **Breakr Stock Intelligence** because I was tired of retail traders flying blind.
 We needed something that felt like a **weapon**, not just another watchlist.
-This isn't just a dashboard; it's a **War Room**.
+This isn't just a dashboard; it's a War Room.

 I've wired up a simulated "Price Authority" feed that checks for data integrity every millisecond.
 If the price drifts too far from the source, it locks down.
 No bad data.
 No noise.